ather-ctrl/SportyGroup-Assesement/README.md

 pip install python-dotenv==0.21.0
 pip install webdriver-manager==4.0.1

-open CMD/terminal in IDE---> cd <SportyGroup-Assesement>
+open command prompt/terminal in any IDE---> cd <SportyGroup-Assesement>

 copy paste below command in terminal/CMD, this command would run API and functional tests.